PKSHATechnology-Research/camphr/docs/source/notes/transformers.rst

 You can use the transformers output with spaCy interface, or :doc:`finetune it for downstream tasks <finetune_transformers>`.

 In this section, we explain how to use Transformers model as *text embedding layer*.
-See :doc:`finetune_transformers` for finetuning transformers models.
+See :doc:`finetune_transformers` for fine-tuning transformers models.

 Install